retaildevcrews/ngsa/IaC/AKS/README.md

 - You will create 3 resource groups
   - One for AKS and Azure Monitor
   - One for Cosmos DB
-  - One for Smoker Test instances
+  - One for Log Analytics

 ```bash